HyperCells/HyperCells.github.io/source/contents/GettingStarted/getting_started.rst

    definition of the graph underlying a specific model, i.e., selecting specific Wyckoff positions, nearest or next-nearest neighbors etc.

+.. card:: 2.
+HyperBloch package
+   :link: ./getSetGo_HyperBloch.html
+   :link-alt: getSetGo_HyperBloch.html
+   :text-align: justify
+   :margin: 3 3 2 2

-#. **Defining tight-binding models and using hyperbolic band theory:** The second package, a
-   Mathematica package called **HyperBloch** provides functions for importing and easily visualizing the clusters, supercells, and model graphs.
+   **Defining tight-binding models and using hyperbolic band theory** implemented in the the second package, a Mathematica package called **HyperBloch**.
+It provides functions for importing and easily visualizing the clusters, supercells, and model graphs.
 Additionally, it allows the user to easily define tight-binding models ontop of the model graph, by placing orbitals at vertices and definining hopping matrices on the edges.
 Finally, the Abelian Bloch Hamiltonian for the defined model is